Diamond Dick

 Diamond Dick is a fictional character created by William B. Schwartz.
-He first appeared in "Dashing Diamond Dick; or, The Sarpint of Siskiyou County", serialized novel in Street and Smith's story paper New York Weekly in 1878, and began as a regular series in Nugget Library, with No. 16, December 12, 1889.
-According to J. Randolph Cox, "the character was undoubtedly inspired by the life and career of herbal-medicine promoter and showman George B. McClellan (ca. 1858–1911), who went by the nickname Diamond Dick and who was the hero of a dime novel by Buckskin Sam Hall" (1882).
+He first appeared in "Dashing Diamond Dick; or, The Sarpint of Siskiyou County", a serialized novel that began in Street and Smith's story paper New York Weekly (Vol. 33, No. 21) on April 8, 1878, by Schwartz, writing under the pseudonym "Delta Calaveras."
+According to J. Randolph Cox, "the character was undoubtedly inspired by the life and career of herbal-medicine promoter and showman George B. McClellan (ca. 1858–1911), who went by the nickname "Diamond Dick" and was the hero of "Diamond Dick, the Dandy from Denver" by "Buckskin Sam" Hall in Beadle & Adams' New York Dime Library (Vol. 16, No. 199), published on August 16, 1882.

-The character's real name was Richard Wade.
+The character later had a regular series in Nugget Library, with No. 16, December 12, 1889.
+The real name of Schwartz's character was Richard Wade.
 His son, Bertie Wade, was known as Diamond Dick, Jr. The series was known for occurring in real time.
 The characters aged and the world changed (i.e. new technologies such as cars were introduced).
 Dick was famous for wearing diamond-studded clothes.
 He was described as handsome, and had dark hair and moustache.

-The original serials were signed Delta Claveras, and the later weekly stories by the house name W. B. Lawson.
+The original serials were signed Delta Calaveras, and the later weekly stories by the house name W. B. Lawson.
 Research suggests Theodore Dreiser may have written some stories and served as editor.
 George C. Jenks also wrote under this name, as did St George Henry Rathbone.